opensourcedesign/opensourcedesign.github.io/content/resources/scenarios-for-usability.md

-- If the feature needs custom UI elements, it is usually harder to implement than a feature that can use existing widgets like input fields, menus or toolbars
+- If the feature needs custom UI elements, it is usually harder to implement than a feature that can use existing widgets like input fields, menus or toolbars.
-- If the feature relies on complex, hard to define behavior: "If this happens, it does... but if that happens...".
-Anything that "guesses" the wanted behavior is often impossible to get right.
+- If the feature relies on complex, hard to define behavior: “If this happens, it does... but if that happens...”.
+Anything that “guesses” the wanted behavior is often impossible to get right.
 - If the feature needs a technology that is not part of the product at the moment.
-This is not easy to find out without knowing at least a bit about the code, but if developers mention that it would mean to introduce "command-pattern", "real-time evaluation", or "caching", it hints that this is possible, but difficult.
+This is not easy to find out without knowing at least a bit about the code, but if developers mention that it would mean to introduce “command-pattern”, “real-time evaluation”, or “caching”, it hints that this is possible, but difficult.
 It might be worth it, but it needs a dedicated developer.

-### Example: Trash in Penpot

-When one deleted a project in Penpot, one would get a warning, but upon confirmation the project would be gone.
-This is easy to habitually dismiss.
-A well-established mechanism that does not have the problem is implementing a trash-can, a temporary container from which deleted files can be retrieved again if one accidentally deleted them or changed one's mind about them.
-This feature was suggested by a user in the [penpot community forum](https://community.penpot.app/t/feature-request-add-a-trash-can-for-deleted-files/5746), jan transferred it to a [github issue](https://github.com/penpot/penpot/issues/4775).
-One user commented "I've never needed this feature until today 😭", implying that they indeed accidentally deleted projects.
-The feature request was picked up at some point, so that penpot now has a trashcan for deleted files.

-The feature is relatively simple, since it uses an established metaphor and mechanism and was probably also not complex to implement, as it relies on similar components as other ways to organize projects.